nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename person

+**MSS**

+1. User requests to list all tags
+2. AddressBook shows a list of tags
+3. User inputs a specific tag to be renamed
+4. AddressBook prompts the user for a new name for the tag
+5. User inputs a new name for the tag
+6. AddressBook prompts the user for confirmation of the change
+7. User inputs a confirmation command
+8. AddressBook renames the specified tag to a new one. <br>

+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The tag that is input is empty or not in the list of all tags

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User inputs an empty input

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

+7a.
+User inputs a disconfirmation

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.